 For a FREE e-Book on Permanent Makeup and Medical Tattoo, click on the Contact Us button, fill out the form, and check the option to receive a FREE e-Book.

 The Center For Permanent Makeup tries to accommodate everyone's busy schedule when booking their appointment, so when someone cancels at the last minute, most often, that spot is not able to filled, and therefore business and income is lost.
 The deposit is simply your promise that you are going to come in and have the procedure done, otherwise, someone else will booked into that time slot.
 If you cannot make it and need to cancel or reschedule, you must give 48 hours or more notice so there is an opportunity of enough time to fill that time slot.
 If you do not do this, then you lose your deposit and another one must be provided to reschedule your next appointment.
-If a deposit is taken, and you show up for your appointment, then that deposit amount is applied to the balance which is then paid at the service appointment.
+If a deposit is taken, and you show up for your appointment, then that deposit amount is applied to the balance which is then paid at the time of the appointment.

-YES.
+Yes.
 I work with you to to determine what type of Permanent Cosmetic look you wish to have.
 Natural or Hollywood (also known as the Glamour or Makeup look).
 If you choose to have your Permanent Cosmetics done with a natural look, I can use your pre-existing natural facial features to enhance them to their fullest.
 This natural look allows you to apply traditional cosmetics over your "Permanent Makeup".
 Therefore, without any applied makeup, you are always enhanced with your permanent makeup!
 If you choose to have a more "Hollywood" look, which is Permanent Makeup that looks as though you are always wearing traditional makeup/cosmetics, I can do that too and you can apply cosmetics over that as well.
 Some traditional makeups cover better than other, so keep this in mind.
 The Hollywood look is a great option for those that want a reliable and consistent makeup look that holds up 24/7 no matter what they do.

+Yes.
+We can arrange a time slot to reserve that will allow for more than one procedure to be done on the same day.
 A benefit to doing them at the same time is that you will save $ right off the top because a discount is given for multiple procedures, so that's a nice advantage.
 The second benefit is, if you do both procedures at the same time, which is highly recommended, both areas will heal around at the same time, and you'll come in for a single follow-up instead of two , so it's much easier to do.
 When maintenance appointments are necessary, again these may be done together at one convenient appointment.
 Clients always seem to prefer and be happier that they had both procedures done at once due to these reasons, but you can do whichever option works best for you.

 Can I have more than one procedure done at the same appointment or should they be done at different appointments?